gtampdotcom/tip-message-special-characters-streamer.bot/README.md

 ![alt text](https://github.com/gtampdotcom/tip-message-special-characters-streamer.bot/blob/main/special%20characters%20fixed.png?raw=true)

-I wrote it for displaying Stream Elements tip messages in chat.
-You could just do that using the StreamElements cloud bot but I wanted to use Streamer.bot.
+I wrote it for displaying StreamElements tip messages in chat.
+You can just do that using the StreamElements bot but I wanted to use Streamer.bot.

 Copy the big line of text below, run Streamer.bot, click on the Import tab and paste the text into the Import String textbox.